nwoythal/nisp/README.md

 This file is an experiment in Daniel Holden's 'Build Your Own Lisp'.
 The aim of this is to not only have my own personal dialect of lisp, but to further my understanding of languages and exceptions in languages, and to improve upon my C skills.
-I have completed up through chapter 11.
+The project is completely finished, though there may be refactoring to add features in the future.

 These files have dependencies on mpc and editline.
 MPC can be found at https://github.com/orangeduck/mpc and a simple git clone into the nisp directory should provide everything needed.
 To install editline, run either